gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales heaved the sentry bot off him just as the bot's simple core finally found its target.
 "Gayathri!"
 Wales shouted as Doctor Johel crumpled to the floor.
-He jammed his pistol into the hole left by the bot's missing leg and fired over and over again until the bot stopped struggling.
+He jammed his pistol into the hole where the bot's missing leg would have joined its torso and fired over and over again until the machine went still.

 Wales scrambled over to the fallen doctor.
 Through blurry eyes,